microsoft/playwright/docs/api.md

 > **NOTE** page.setExtraHTTPHeaders does not guarantee the order of headers in the outgoing requests.

 #### page.setInputFiles(selector, files[, options])
-- `selector` <[string]> A selector to search for element to click.
-If there are multiple elements satisfying the selector, the first will be clicked.
+- `selector` <[string]> A selector to search for element.
+If there are multiple elements satisfying the selector, the first will be used.
 See [working with selectors](#working-with-selectors) for more details.
 - `files` <[string]|[Array]<[string]>|[Object]|[Array]<[Object]>>
   - `name` <[string]> [File] name **required**
   - `mimeType` <[string]> [File] type **required**